opensoldat/opensoldat/shared/libs/SteamWrapper/README.md

 ./make_gns_functions_list.sh /path/to/libGameNetworkingSockets.so
 ```

+### Notes:

+* The `k_ERemoteStoragePlatformAll` test fails, at least on Linux, due to it's signed enum type.
+FPC provides no way to control this, meaning we would have to switch to typed constants instead of enums to make it pass.
+I would say it doesn't matter, you can ignore that test if it is the only one failing.

 ### Todo:

 * Do a more thorough job of checking structs which are not properly handled by `steam_api.json`.
 * Translate custom operators.
 * Cleaner `{$IFDEF STEAM}` checks.
-* `k_ERemoteStoragePlatformAll` test fails, maybe something about signed vs. unsigned enum types?
-Or type enum value is cast to?